refractionPOINT/lce_doc/docs/lc-edr.md

  MacOS
  * Builds for Solaris and BSD can be produced on [request](https://limacharlie.io/user-ticket)

- LimaCharlie also provides a seperate agent for ChromeOS that can run stand alone or as a side-care to the main agent.
+ LimaCharlie also provides a separate agent for ChromeOS that can run stand alone or as a side-care to the main agent.

 ## Technical Specs

 The agent is approximately 500kb in size but that varies a little depending on which platform it is compiled for.
-While running it consumes less that 1% CPU but does spike very briefly when certain events take place like an application starting up.
+While running it consumes less than 1% CPU but does spike very briefly when certain events take place, such as an application starting up.
 LimaCharlie is able to pack so much power into such a small program because it treats the agent as an extension of the cloud by utilizing a true real-time persistent TLS connection.
 The round trip time from an event being detected to the time a response is actioned on the endpoint is generally less than 100 milliseconds.

 Documentation on deploying the agent can be [found here](./deploy_sensor.md).